-What about making these blueberry pancakes for vegans?
+What about making these blueberry muffins for vegans?
 No worries!
 I haven’t tried this myself for this particular recipe, but many of my readers swear by flax eggs when it comes to removing the egg from many of my recipes.

 Simply add 1 tbsp of ground flaxseed to 2.5 tbsp of warm water and mix until an egg-like consistency forms.
-Add this flaxegg to the pancake batter and you should get well bound blueberry pancakes for your baby that don’t fall apart.
+Add this flaxegg to the pancake batter and you should get well bound blueberry muffins for your baby that don’t fall apart.

 If you try this method, please let me know in the comments.

 Give these blueberry muffins for babies a try!

 Let me know what you think of these baby led weaning blueberry muffins and if you give them a go!

 If you liked this recipe please pin the image below so other people can find the recipe too!